ab4d/Ab4d.SharpEngine.Samples.Web/README.md

       </ItemGroup>
       ```
 - Open the razor page that will host the 3D scene and add the following:
-    - Add using and inject to the start of the razor file:
+    - Add using, inject and implements to the start of the razor file:
       ```
       @using System.Numerics
       @using Ab4d.SharpEngine
       @using Ab4d.SharpEngine.Common
-      @using Ab4d.SharpEngine.Utilities
       @using Ab4d.SharpEngine.WebGL
       @inject IJSRuntime JS
+      @implements IDisposable
       ```
     - Define the canvas element in your razor file.
-For example, add the following to Home.razor:
+For example, add the following to Home.razor (before the "@code"):
       ```
       <canvas id="webGLCanvas" style="width: 70%; height: 500px"></canvas>
       ```